yaneony/hexaone-npm/README.md

 });
 ```

 As of now you can use `api` object to interact with HEXA.ONE provided endpoints.
-For more examples please check `examples` folder.
+For examples please check [examples](https://github.com/yaneony/hexaone-npm/tree/master/examples) folder.

 ## More
 For more information visit [HEXA.ONE](https://hexa.one)